In my humble opinion, the best UK dividend stocks pay an ever-increasing dividend. This means, in good times and in bad times.

 As an example, 42 stocks listed on the FTSE 100 index cut their dividend in 2020 / 2021 due to the pandemic.
 This is really a lot and you definitely don’t want 42% of your dividend growth portfolio to let you down during such stressful times.

-On the other hand, there are enough stocks that have continued to show loyalty to their shareholders and have either increased or remained their dividends.
+On the other hand, there are enough UK dividend stocks that have continued to show loyalty to their shareholders and have either increased or retained their dividends.

 Now we’re talking, right?

-And we can be really happy with that because you don’t pay dividend withholding tax on UK dividend stocks.
-Although you are probably obliged to pay the dividend tax in your own country.
-It just makes things so much easier!
+And we can be really happy with that because you don’t pay dividend withholding tax on UK dividend stocks as a foreigner.
+Although you are probably obliged to pay the dividend tax in your own country, it just makes things so much easier!

-Having said that, let’s share with you the 20 UK best dividend stocks!
+Having said that, let’s share with you the 20 best dividend stocks from the United Kingdom!

 These are 20 stocks that haven’t cut their dividend during the great financial recession in 2008/2009 or during the Covid19 pandemic in 2020.

 Actually, a few of these UK dividend stocks are worth discussing a bit more and some are even UK’s highest dividend stocks.